Children can scroll down below the photo for a list of links to different activities to do at home.

 Many parents working in critical sectors may be able to ensure their child is kept at home.
 Every child who can be safely cared for at home, should be.

-Below are links to a range of resources and information for parents working from home with their children.
+Information for working from home with children - Below are links to a range of resources and information for parents working from home with their children.
 They have been produced by Thinkuknow - an education programme from NCA-CEOP, a UK organisation which protects children both online and offline.

 (When you reach this page, you will need to scroll down and click the link which best fits the age of your child)